 Well, now you’re ready

 Although it isn’t often advertised as such, eCommerce is another strong suit of the WordPress platform and WooCommerce is clearly the star in this particular arena.
-The online shop plugin offers a powerful and free solution to build extensive online shops for both digital and physical products.
+The online shop plugin offers a powerful and free solution to building extensive online shops for both digital and physical products.

 While the basic WooCommerce is all you need to get your shop up and running, users can also rely on hundreds of paid and thousands of free extensions to further customize their shop.